Maritime archaeology on the warship Hazardous in Bracklesham Bay

 Though on the smaller size for a French Third Rate, le Hazardeux was larger than the average English Fourth Rate of that time.

 This was not the first French naval ship to carry the name.

 The previous year, there had been another ship initially named le Hasardeux built at Lorient.
 She was a Fourth Rate Ship with 46 guns.
 Before completion, in June 1698 by order of the King, she was renamed le Maurepas.
 Launched in October 1698, she was given to le Compagnie des Indes (French East India Company).
 This ship and the later construction are often confused in publications.

 Prior to this had been the Fourth Rate, 44 gun, le Hasardeux constructed in Rochfort by Honoré Mallet in 1674.
 From 1689 she was commanded by the French ex slaver and privateer, Jean-Baptiste du Casse.
 During this time he was involved with the French pirate Jean Fantin, probably best known for having his ship stolen by William Kidd while assaulting St Kitts with du Casse! le Hasardeux was wrecked off the coast of St. Domingo in 1695.

-A Fourth Rate 38 (possibly 34) gun ship named le Hasardeux was present at the Battle of Solebay on 28 May 1672 when a Dutch force surprised an Anglo-French fleet planning to blockade the Dutch ports, that had stopped at Solebay (Southwold Bay) in Suffolk for repairs.
-This ship was built in Brest and purchased by the navy in 1666.
+A Fourth Rate 34/38 gun named le Hasardeux was present at the Battle of Solebay on 28 May 1672 when a Dutch force surprised an Anglo-French fleet planning to blockade Dutch ports, that had stopped for repairs at Solebay (Southwold Bay) in Suffolk.
+This ship was launched at Brest in 1662, purchased by the navy in 1666 and renamed le Hasardeux.
 In May 1673 she was converted to a fireship and expended in June 1673 at the First Battle of Schooneveldt.

 le HazardeuxThe French Third Rate